sanju-2006/Module-15/Expression Tree with Inorder and Postorder Traversal.md

 # Ex.
-No: 15C - Expression Tree with Inorder and Postorder Traversal
+No: 15C - Left and right node with string values

 ## AIM:
-To write a Python program to build the given expression tree and print the inorder and postorder traversals.
+Write a python program to build a binary tree with a root,left and right node with string values

+1. Use appropriate python library to build a binary tree using Node function

+1. Get the node values (string) from the user and save it in a list

+2. Print the list of nodes of the binary tree

 ---